Australia Day Marketing Toolkit for LGAs

 To make it easy for your community to get involved in telling the story of how we mark Australia Day, include the below copy in your electronic direct mail (EDM), or website (where appropriate).

-Australia Day 2024 is a day to reflect, respect and celebrate the Australian spirit.
-We use the day to highlight the best of this country including:
+Australia Day 2025 is a day to reflect, respect and celebrate the Australian spirit.
+We use the day to highlight the best of this country and in [council name] including:

 [Include details around your local events and activities]